lowzhao/lowzhao/_posts/2020-12-04-lc-753-cracking-the-safe.md

 # Notes:

 ## Euler Path/Circuit
-> Given a graph, find the path that goes through all edges.
+> Given a graph, euler path is the path that goes through all edges.

 > Euler Circuit connects the start and ends of the Euler Path.

 This is very similar to topological sort, but it's harder than topological sort, because the two adjacent result must be connected by an edge.